 How Many Different Ways Are There to Implement Lazy Loading?

-- Using native lazy loading functionality: most browsers now support native lazy loading functionality out of the box (see the full browser compatibility), so you don’t need to use any third-party libraries or plugins to add the functionality.
-This is probably the easiest, most efficient, and most secure way of doing it, but sadly browsers like Safari, Internet Explorer and Firefox Mobile don’t support it yet, so if you want your website to work on your every browser out there, you definitely should use an alternative.
+- Using native lazy loading functionality: most browsers now support native lazy loading functionality out of the box (see the full browser compatibility).
+You don’t need to use any third-party libraries or plugins to add the functionality.
+This is probably the easiest, most efficient, and most secure way of doing it.
+Sadly browsers like Safari, Internet Explorer and Firefox Mobile don’t support it yet.
+If you want your website to work on your every browser out there, you definitely should use an alternative.

 - WordPress plugins: since WordPress is one of the most popular website building platforms, it deserves a mention here.
 Thankfully, WordPress users have easy access to plugins that enables them to use lazy loading functionality with a few clicks.

-Enabling or implementing lazy loading correctly can be a difficult task, and it is important to get it right: so, if you can’t do it yourself, we recommend hiring an SEO agency to take care of it for you
+Enabling or implementing lazy loading correctly can be a difficult task, and it is important to get it right.
+If you can’t do it yourself, we recommend hiring an SEO agency to take care of it for you